jaredwray/cacheable/packages/cacheable-request/README.md

 # Latest Changes

 ## Breaking Changes with v10.0.0
+[Keyv](https://keyv.org) has been updated to version 5.
+With this update, you can no longer pass in a connection string directly to the `CacheableRequest` constructor.
+Instead, you should pass in a Keyv or Keyv storage adapter instance.

+## Breaking Changes with v10.0.0
 This release contains breaking changes.
 This is the new way to use this package.

 ### Usage Before v10